OPERATION STARFALL

 Takeaway

-My main contribution was getting Octo to patrol, detect, and attack consistently while polishing prefab behavior and animation timing.
-The biggest challenge was understanding the ForceSystem and how it interacted with the state machine, but after debugging and iterating together with the team, Octo’s behavior became stable and feels natural in-game.
+Our main contribution was getting Octo to patrol, detect, and attack consistently while refining prefab behavior and animation timing.
+The biggest challenge was understanding the ForceSystem and how it interacted with the state machine, but after debugging and iterating together, Octo’s behavior became stable and feels natural in-game.

 JumpState: Octo's unique attack state